xuzebin/learning-diary/computer-graphics/Trackball-and-Arcball.md

 z = z < 0 ?
 0 : z;
 ```

-4. Now we have (x, y, z) coordinates.
+d.
+Now we have (x, y, z) coordinates.
 We store a previous pointer `prev_pos` and a current pointer `cur_pos` of the the coordinates that the users selected on the sphere in screen space.
 Then we get v1 and v2 vectors by respectively subtracting two coordinates by the center of the sphere.

 ![](img/arcball2.png)